Dalbello: Television commercials and documentary voice work

-Throughout her recording career, Dalbello has been a session vocalist and voiceover artist on TV and radio commercials in North America, for which she now also writes and arranges music.
-In 1982 she sang the theme to the ABC TV movie The Sins of Dorian Gray.
-Her voice work also expanded into areas of documentary work, as well as character voices for the TV anime series Sailor Moon, her most known roles where those of the Negamonsters and Droids used by the villains of the series.
-She performed the song "Always" for the Cheer detergent commercial "Coming Home" that aired in 2003, which was so popular and garnered so many inquiries, that Cheer commissioned her to do a full length version which they made available for download from their website.
-Also in 2003, she performed the corporate "Built for Life in Canada" song for Ford of Canada; the song was a downloadable MP3 from the Canadian Ford website and was available to download until early 2004.
-Her song "Faith in You (With All Your Heart)" was used to promote the launch of the Ford Focus automobile in North America; commercials featuring it played in movie theatres and on television.
+Throughout her recording career, Dalbello has worked as a session vocalist and voice-over artist on TV and radio commercials in North America, as well as writing and arranging the music for them.
+Her voice work also expanded into areas of documentary work, as well as character voices for the TV anime series Sailor Moon, with her most well-known roles being those of the Negamonsters and Droids, the villains of the series.

+In 1999, Dalbello's song "Faith in You (With All Your Heart)" was used to promote the launch of the Ford Focus automobile in North America; commercials featuring it played in movie theatres and on television.
+Four years later she performed the song "Always (Thinking About You)" for the Cheer detergent commercial "Coming Home" that aired in 2003, which was so popular and garnered so many inquiries, that Cheer commissioned her to do a full length version which they made available for download from their website.

-From 2002 to 2008, she was the brand announcer voice for the Canadian cable news network CBC Newsworld, and her voice was heard introducing CBC News anchor Peter Mansbridge on the network's flagship nightly news and current affairs program, The National.
-She also was featured on Degrassi: The Next Generation Theme, the theme song for the first three seasons of the television series Degrassi: The Next Generation.
+From 2002 to 2008, Dalbello was the brand announcer voice for the Canadian cable news network CBC Newsworld, and her voice was heard introducing CBC News anchor Peter Mansbridge on the network's flagship nightly news and current affairs program, The National.
+She also was featured on the theme song for the first three seasons of the television series Degrassi: The Next Generation.

 In late 2011 Dalbello recorded three 30-second songs, "Every Moment", "Lift You Up", and "Something Good", for The Keg chain of steakhouse restaurants in Canada and the United States.

 In late 2012, the Juno Awards' online series, Juno TV, interviewed Dalbello, who shared her thoughts on her early career.
-The interview aired in June 2013, and was also one of her first recorded appearances in over 15 years.
+The interview, which was one of her first recorded appearances in over 15 years, aired in June 2013.

 Personal life

+During her time in Los Angeles, Dalbello sharing a dwelling with actress Pam Grier.

 Dalbello currently resides in Toronto, Ontario.